ducakar/TextureReplacer/README.md

 Change Log
 ----------
+* 0.18.1
+    - jetpack logic for atmospheric IVA suit changed:
+      + EVA propellant is not removed any more
+      + no more jetpack removal setting, it is always removed now
 * 0.18
     - added proper visor texture setting (not just colour)
     - added (optional) jetpack removal for atmospheric IVA suit